slaclab/rogue/docs/src/installing/anaconda.rst

 Creating A Rogue Environment
 ============================

-The next step is to create ana anaconda environment which includes the Rogue package.
+The next step is to create an anaconda environment which includes the Rogue package.

 .. code::